-Workforce Investment Act.
-Because of a strong demand for UC-educated nurses, the California Labor and Workforce Development Agency and the University developed a proposal in which, beginning in 2009-10, approximately \$12 million in new, one-time federal Workforce Investment Act funding would be provided over five years to enable UC to train and graduate a one-time increase in new California nurses.
+Temporary Workforce Investment Act Funding.

-Although UC's four participating campuses fulfilled their commitments to admit and train these new students, the University was informed in October 2011 that as a result of reductions in federal funding to the State, UC would not receive the promised funding for 2011-12.
-UC was also informed that there was considerable uncertainty regarding the availability of any future WIA funding for the remaining two years of the formally approved plan.
-Ultimately, the University received only 51.2% of the funds committed by the State for this five-year initiative, resulting in a \$5.8 million shortfall.
-At this time, no additional Workforce
+Because of a strong demand for UC-educated nurses, the California Labor and Workforce Development Agency and the University developed a proposal through which, beginning in 2009-10, approximately \$12 million in new, one-time federal Workforce Investment Act funding would be provided over five years to enable UC to train and graduate a one-time increase in new California nurses.
+Although UC's four participating campuses fulfilled their commitments to admit and train these new students, the University was informed in October 2011 that as a result of reductions in federal funding to the State, UC would not receive the promised funding for 2011-12 (year 3), and that there was considerable uncertainty regarding the availability of any future WIA funding for the remaining two years of the formally approved plan.
+Ultimately, the University received only 51.2% of the funds committed by the State for this five-year initiative, resulting in a \$5.8 million total shortfall for UC's four nursing programs.